bitovi/testee/index.md

 ## Getting started

+You need [NodeJS](http://nodejs.org/) installed in order to use Testee which makes the installation as easy as:

-> npm install -g testee
+> `npm install -g testee`

-`cd` into the main folder of your JavaScript project and point testee to your QUnit, Mocha or Jasmine test HTML page:
+`cd` into the main folder of your JavaScript project and run `testee` with your QUnit, Mocha or Jasmine test HTML page:

-> testee tests/qunit.html
+> `testee tests/qunit.html`

 ## Command line testing